bhumipatel0709/MvcMovie/MvcMovie/README.txt

 - changed in delete Method post type in the movie controller 1223
 -Run the modified code to check and it worked successfully.

+2025-02-05
+1015
+-New movies were added to seedata
+1019
+-Run the code to chcek and seems that its working suceessfully